The easiest Dungeness Crab recipe

 Leanne’s husband, Brian, is an avid fisherman and hunter so there is always something good in her kitchen from the land or sea.
-She is a magnificent chef, having cooked on board yachts around the world for years.
+And Leanne is a magnificent chef, having cooked on board yachts around the world for years.
 I always say…give her four ingredients and she can make a three-course meal.
 She’s a culinary genius, especially when it comes to seafood recipes.
 And I particularly love her genius with cooking Dungeness crab.

-Crab in this household is not just boiled or steamed crab.
-Oh, cooking a Dungeness crab may start with steaming but then Leanne tosses it in aphrodisiacs including fresh garlic, chili flakes, Italian parsley, preserved lemons (or fresh) butter and olive oil.
+In this household, they do not just make boiled or steamed crab.
+Oh, cooking a Dungeness crab may start with steaming but then Leanne tosses it in aphrodisiacs including fresh garlic, chili flakes, Italian parsley, preserved lemons (but you can use fresh), butter and olive oil.
 Then she sprinkles it with more parsley and garlic on top and throws it in the oven to bake for about 20 minutes at 350 degrees.
 As far as I’m concerned, this is the best way to cook Dungeness crab.